 This is on the same level as anecdotal evidence versus statistical evidence.
 One time is an anecdote or a coincidence; many times under different circumstances involving different people is statistics and correlation.

-Eliminate the variables that can logically explain or account for the correlation and you have a reasonable theory about causes.
-Then, if it’s testable, you have a hypothesis.
+Eliminate the variables that can logically explain or account for the correlation and you have a reasonable hypothesis about causes.
+Then, if it’s testable, you have a theory.

 Far too many people stop at the level of anecdotal or coincidental and think they know something.
 This can be seen in many of the books written by so-called self-made men: they don’t have more than their own personal experiences to go on, so that’s all they know.